best-practice-and-impact/ons-spark/ons-spark/spark-functions/cross_joins.md

 ## Cross Joins

-A *cross joins* is used to return every combination of the rows of two DataFrames.
+A *cross join* is used to return every combination of the rows of two DataFrames.
 Cross joins are also referred to as the *cartesian product* of two DataFrames.
 It is different to other types of joins, which depend on matching values by using join keys.

 As a cross join will return every combination of the rows, the size of the returned DataFrame is equal to the product of the row count of both source DataFrames; this can quickly get large and overwhelm your Spark session.
 As such, use them carefully!